Manu343726/CppMeetupWorkshops/workshop1/posts/post2.md

 This thing (Storing a typelist of integral types and searching on it) is exactly what the libc++ Standard Library implementation does to implement the std::is_integral type trait.
 GCC's stdlibc++ on the other hand uses explicit template specializations, one for each integral type.

+Also, always be careful when writting and using that recursive metafunctions.
+The compiler has some limits, and breaking them could lead to some horrible errors like this:

 ### Template-template parameters

 The last cathegory is also the poor known cathegory of template parameters, possibly because its ugly syntax.